Anthony's Little Brother, Nicholas

 Nicholas Story

-He is my miracle brother.
-After he was diagnosed with Langerhans Cell Histiocytosis they immediately placed a Central Venous Line (CVL) in his chest on November 25, 1998.
-(CVL, or central venous catheter, CVC—Type of intravenous tube that is used to give fluids and medications to infants or children.
+After Nicholas was diagnosed with Langerhans Cell Histiocytosis they immediately placed a Central Venous Line (CVL) in his chest on November 25, 1998.
+(CVL, or central venous catheter, Type of intravenous tube that is used to give fluids and medications to infants or children.
 The catheter is placed in a major vein of the body during surgery or by insertion through a vein in the arm, leg or head.)
 This enabled the doctor’s take his blood and give him his chemotherapy, blood products and anything else he needed through his CVL.
 This worked great because then they didn’t have to poke him every time they wanted to do something.
-His CVL was removed on September 27, 1999 after more than 10 months, because of an infection.
-He has nothing in place at this time.

 Our Family and Friends

-My Grandma's and Grandpa's live close to us.
-Along with some very cute Aunts and Uncles.
-When Nicholas would have to stay in the hospital I got to do fun things with my Aunts and Uncles.
+Our immediate family lives pretty close to us.
+When Nicholas would have to stay in the hospital Anthony I got to do fun things with my Aunts and Uncles.
 I got to go to my Aunt Julies work, she was an early childhood teacher, and I had lots of fun playing with the other kids.
 I forget she is even there.
-Sometimes she would take off work and we would bum around, we liked to go ice-skating and to movies.
+Sometimes she would take off work and we would bum around, we liked to go ice-skating and to the movies.
 My Uncle Alan always took me to toy stores or his house to watch cable TV and play Dukes Of Hazzard.
-I also got to go up north to our trailer with them.
-We have a big sandbox, treehouse and next door they have bears.
+I also got to go up north to our cabin with them.
+We had a big sandbox, tree house and next door they have bears.

-This page was created by Nicholas mom, Teresa L Alioto, on 13 December, 1998.
+This page was created by Nicholas mom, Teresa L Olson Alioto, on 13 December, 1998.

 This became a therapy project to help her and others deal with the potential loss of a child.